-In long run, false allegations mentioned on social media can be harmful for an organization.
-Therefore, it becomes important to take timely measure to stop their employees from doing so.
+In the long run, false allegations mentioned on social media can be harmful to an organization.
+Therefore, it becomes important to take timely measures to stop their employees from doing so.

 3. To maintain confidentiality:

-Occasionally or on rare instances, some employers might share confidential data or the organization online, which can hamper the company in various ways.
-Employers then require to keep a limited check on it so as to prevent such a case where an employer might share the data publicly.
+Occasionally or in rare instances, some employers might share confidential data or the organization online, which can hamper the company in various ways.
+Employers then require to keep a limited check on it to prevent such a case where an employer might share the data publicly.

 4 Lawful Ways For Companies To Monitor Their Employees Social Media: